 What Are The Requirements To File For A Chapter 13 Bankruptcy?

-You have to be eighteen years old to file for a chapter 13 bankruptcy and a legal resident of the United States.
-You have to obtain the certificate of credit counseling from one of those federally approved agencies, and your debt has to fall within a certain range, the range is adjusted periodically, and that is there are debt limitations.
-Currently, the debt limitations change every so often.
-Right now, if your secured debt is more than $1,184,200, you are above these debt limitations.
-If your unsecured debt is above $394,725, you are above the debt limitations.
-A person who is above the debt limitations could certainly qualify for a Chapter 7 if all the other requirements are met or else they would have to be in a Chapter 13.
-But Chapter 7 is the typical thing that we do for most people.
+You have to be eighteen years old to file a bankruptcy case and have a social security number or EIN.
+You have to obtain the certificate of credit counseling from a federally approved credit counseling agency.
+Your debt has to be below certain debt limitations to file Chapter 13.
+The debt limitations change every so often.
+Right now, if your secured debt is more than $1,257,850, you are above the debt limitation.
+If your unsecured debt is above $419,275, you are above the debt limitation.
+A person who is above the debt limitations could certainly qualify for a Chapter 7 if all the other requirements are met.
+Chapter 7 is the typical type of bankruptcy case that we do for most people.

 What Assets Can Someone Retain In A Chapter 13 Bankruptcy?